Carers who kill: Letby joins gruesome list of medical monsters from Shipman to Allitt

 Chua, now 57, killed Tracey Arden, 44, and Derek Weaver, 83, and attempted to kill a third victim, Arnold Lancaster, 71, by injecting insulin into saline bags and ampoules.

-Speaking after he was sentenced at Manchester Crown Court, Mr Weaver’s sister Lynda Bleasdale described Chua as an “evil and diabolical” man who “enjoyed watching people suffer”.
+Speaking after he was sentenced at Manchester Crown Court, Weaver’s sister, Lynda Bleasdale, described Chua as an “evil and diabolical” man who “enjoyed watching people suffer”.